jonnew/Oat/README.md

 (frame filter) accepts a frame and produces a frame. `posifilt` (position filter) accepts a position and produces a position. `frameserve` (frame server) produces a frame, and so on.
-The `TYPE` parameter specifies a concrete type of transform (e.g. background subtraction).
+The `TYPE` parameter specifies a concrete type of transform (e.g. for the framefilt subcommand this could be `bsub` for background subtraction).
 The `IO` specification indicates where the component is receiving data from and to where the processed data should be published.
 The `CONFIGURATION` specification is used to provide parameters to the component.
 Below, the type signature, usage information, examples, and configuration options are provided for each Oat component.

 #### `frameserve`